sagemathinc/cocalc-doc/source/sagews.rst

 Sage Worksheets were developed for collaborative, notebook-style computing with `SageMath <https://www.sagemath.org>`_ on the `CoCalc <https://cocalc.com>`_ platform.
 Like Jupyter Notebooks, Sage Worksheets support many programming environments.
 More than one language environment can be used in the same Sage Worksheet.

 Note: in the CoCalc User Manual, we will generally use the term *SageMath* to refer to the `open source mathematical system <https://www.sagemath.org>`_ that runs on CoCalc and in many other environments.
-Elsewhwere, you may see it referred to simply as *Sage*.
+Elsewhere, you may see it referred to simply as *Sage*.

 In CoCalc, there are at least three ways to run SageMath: